coldfumonkeh/coldfumonkeh.github.io/_posts/2019-10-23-property-value-shorthand-proposition-for-cfml.md

 Let's consider this in a CFML context.

-Of course it would be amazing to have the same functionality when adding values into a CFML struct:
+I think it would be amazing to have the same functionality when adding values into a CFML struct:

 <script src="https://gist.github.com/coldfumonkeh/ba1c263659a0ea6c34d69cf572d35ecc.js"></script>